top of page

 While we do have some menu items that are naturally nut-free, gluten-free, and vegan (based on ingredients), we also recognize that those items are not certified as allergen-free.
 Here is a list of some common allergens that are present in our kitchen:

-• Dairy and eggs
+• Dairy

 • Wheat